ritvikindupuri/Orbitwatch-final-/README.md

 ### `services/satelliteData.ts` (The Data Layer)
 *   **CORS Handling:** Browsers block direct calls to Space-Track.
 This service attempts a direct connection but implements a robust **Fallback Strategy**.
 If the API blocks the request, it seamlessly loads a curated snapshot of real TLE data (Starlink, GPS, NOAA, etc.) to ensure the app remains functional for demonstrations.
-*   **Parsing:** Converts the cryptic 3-line text format of TLEs into structured JSON objects.
+*   **Parsing:** Converts the 3-line text format of TLEs into structured JSON objects.
 *   **Attribution:** Regex-based parsing of satellite names to determine Country of Origin (e.g., `COSMOS` -> CIS, `BEIDOU` -> PRC).

 ### `components/AnomalyDetailView.tsx` (The Inspector)